mfrontz/i501-final/README.md

 ## Data Description

-The original dataset used in this web app was downloaded from the [CDC Data Catalog](https://data.cdc.gov/Child-Vaccinations/Vaccination-Coverage-among-Young-Children-0-35-Mon/fhky-rtsk/about_data target="_blank").
+The original dataset used in this web app was downloaded from the [CDC Data Catalog](https://data.cdc.gov/Child-Vaccinations/Vaccination-Coverage-among-Young-Children-0-35-Mon/fhky-rtsk/about_data){:target="_blank"}.

 The following steps were performed to clean and prepare the data for use in the web app: